Your Favorite Audio Stories Of 2017 On NPR One

 We heard a lot about "fake news" this year.
 At first, that term referred to news stories that were entirely made up.
 But then President Trump started calling actual news stories he didn't like "fake news."
 According to language experts on both sides of the aisle, this new use of the phrase "fake news" could be a genuine threat to democracy.

 What captured your attention this year?
-In a word, politics.
+In a word, politics

-When we look at the stories that did the best job of holding our listeners attention, it is clear that there was an insatiable appetite for stories that help us understand the big twists and turns of politics in the Trump era.
+When we look at the stories that did the best job of holding our listeners' attention, it is clear that there was an insatiable appetite for stories that help us understand the big twists and turns of politics in the Trump era.

 1. The Political Implications Of Comey's Firing

 In May, the president fired FBI Director James Comey in a letter.
-In this story, NPR's Domenico Montanaro and Republican Rep. Blake Farenthold unpack what happened, why it happened, how it connects to the Russia investigation, and how Congress is reacting.
+In this story, NPR's Domenico Montanaro and Republican Rep. Blake Farenthold unpack what happened, why it happened, how it connects to the Russia investigation and how Congress is reacting.

 2. 'Daily Beast' Reporter Uncovers The Curious Case Of Trump Fan Nicole Mincey